dermesser/uvco/README.md

     co_await promise;

-    // At this point, the coroutine has returned.
+    // At this point, the coroutine is guaranteed to have finished.

     co_return;
 }